The statement hoodie which is being sold by third-party seller, ArturoBuch, reads:

 “Anorexia (an-uh-rek-see-uh) Like Bulimia, except with self control.”

-It currently has 177 customer reviews and rated 1.4 out of 5 stars.
+It had 177 customer reviews and was rated 1.4 out of 5 stars by the time it disappeared from Amazon listings.

 One reviewer said that the slogan “is offensive and glorifies a mental illness that is very real.”
 Another person wrote,